Pod Point

 PPC-10

-Charger shows 'PEN Fault' or 'Earth Fault – PME Protection', charging disabled
+The charger shows a 'PEN Fault' or 'Earth Fault – PME Protection'; charging is disabled.

 PEN Conductor / PME Protection Activation